Redislabs-Solution-Architects/active-geo-replication-demo/README.md

         export PASSWORD=<PASSWORD> # From step 3 above
         flask run -h 0.0.0.0

-    d.
-Repeat the above steps for another region "Southeast Asia"
+    e.
+Repeat the above steps for another region "**Southeast Asia**"

 For further reading on how to deploy python apps on Azure, please refer this link: https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-dev-start-howto-vm-python?view=azs-2102

 6. Now we have deployed the active-active cluster along with the 2 VMs in each region.
 The deployment looks something like this:
 ![image](https://user-images.githubusercontent.com/26322220/157700761-c992d6cf-b428-4ee7-8b57-df8113096c80.png)